Toloka/docs-tolokers/en/common/pay/about.md

 {% cut "For citizens of Uzbekistan" %}

 You can also withdraw funds from Toloka using [Payoneer](payoneer.md).

+{% note alert %}

+Starting from 15 July 2023 Payoneer will charge $1 per every Toloka payment received to Payoneer account.
+If you don’t agree with the change, you may choose an alternative payment system available in your region.

+{% endnote %}

 Here are some details you need to consider:

 You can receive payments in EUR or USD.
 Direct UZS withdrawal is unavailable.